PrivadoVPN Review: Quick Expert Summary

 I spent a few weeks testing and researching PrivadoVPN to see how it compares to other top VPNs on the market.
 Despite a few issues, I can safely say it’s a pretty good torrenting VPN.

-But PrivadoVPN isn’t good for streaming, it lacks extra features like split-tunneling and a built-in speed, and it’s missing advanced security features like perfect forward secrecy.
+But PrivadoVPN isn’t good for streaming, it lacks extras like a double VPN feature and a malware blocker, and it’s missing advanced security features like perfect forward secrecy.

 Overall, Privado is a good and secure VPN for basic online activities like browsing and sharing files, but it doesn’t have a lot of things that I expect from a top-rated VPN.